The Life Sciences Law Review: United Arab Emirates

 The proposed facility must be approved as far as its layout, infrastructure, manufacturing capacities, and its storage and handling of chemicals.
 The government reserves the right for site inspections and for assessing penalties upon non-compliant facilities.

-The UAE has amended the Commercial Companies Law (Federal Law No. 2 of 2015, CCL) by issuing Federal Decree Law No. 26 of 2020 (Decree Law) and thereby overhauling the entire corporate legal framework by removing the requirement to have 51 per cent share capital owned by majority UAE national shareholders or a company wholly owned by UAE nationals.
-The said changes will be effective mid-2021.
+The UAE has repealed the Commercial Companies Law (Federal Law No. 2 of 2015, CCL) by issuing Federal Decree Law No. 32 of 2021 (Decree Law) and thereby overhauling the entire corporate legal framework by removing the requirement to have 51 per cent share capital owned by majority UAE national shareholders or a company wholly owned by UAE nationals.
+The said changes are effective from 2 January 2022.
 While the process to obtain approval for establishing 100 per cent ownership has not yet been formalised, we expect the implementing regulations to be enacted soon in this regard.

 ix Advertising and promotion